facebookresearch/belebele/README.md

 ## Pausible Evaluation Settings

 Thanks to the parallel nature of the dataset and the simplicity of the task, there are many possible settings in which we can evaluate language models.
 In all evaluation settings, the metric of interest is simple accuracy (# correct / total).
+Several of the evaluation settings were implemented with several models and discussed in the paper.

 Evaluating models on Belebele in English can be done via finetuning, few-shot, or zero-shot.
 For other target languages, we propose the incomprehensive list of evaluation settings below.
 Settings that are compatible with evaluating non-English models (monolingual or cross-lingual) are denoted with `^`.